REG 07.40.02 - Reporting Misuse of State Property

 Contact Info: Office of General Counsel (919-515-3071); Internal Audit Division (919-515-8862)

-1.1 University employees who have a suspicion, information or evidence of misuse of state property must report such information or evidence to the University Policy, Internal Audit or their immediate supervisor within three days.
+1.1 University employees who have a suspicion, information or evidence of misuse of state property must report such information or evidence to the University Police, Internal Audit or their immediate supervisor within three days.
 The immediate supervisor, University Police and/or Internal Audit must in turn report the matter to the Office of General Counsel as soon as possible.
 Crimes in progress are to be reported to University Police immediately.
 Accidental damage to property is to be reported by the supervisor using SBI-78 Form to the Office of General Counsel.
 Damage caused to a State Motor Pool vehicle from an automobile accident is to be reported directly to the Director of Insurance and Risk Management.

 1.2 Misuse of state property is interpreted to mean damage, theft, embezzlement or unauthorized use of any state owned personal or real property.
 An illustrative, but not exhaustive, list of university property is as follows: Pcards, equipment, tools, supplies, electronics, telecommunications, IT infrastructure, vehicles, office space and buildings.